 - your personal or professional interests;

-- any other identifier that permits us to make contact with you.
+- any other identifier that permits us to contact you.

 Information from Site Visits

 We collect, store and use information about your visits to the Sites and about your computer, tablet, mobile or other device through which you access the Sites.
 This includes the following information:

 - technical information, including the Internet protocol (IP) address, browser type, internet service provider, device identifier, your login information, time zone setting, browser plug-in types and versions, operating system and platform, and geographical location; and